boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 r_project/script.R:247:t<-ggplot(base.test.c, aes(x=score, colour=gap_dic, group=gap_dic))
 r_project/script.R:265:t<-ggplot(base.test.c[base.test.c$gap_total<40000,], aes(x=gap_total, colour=corte2, group=corte2))
 ```

-Show all occurrences of the sequence **TRAIN -** in the log file.
-Note that
-`grep` is case sensitive by default.
+* option `-r` stands for recursion
+* option `-n` tells `grep` to show the line number in the files

+**Problem:** From a big log file, we want to get only the logging messages with
+the pattern `TRAINING -`.

 ```
 $ grep 'TRAIN -' my_app.log
 ```

-Search the pattern **2018_05** in the list of files/directories returned
-by `ls`.
-Here `grep` is searching for a pattern in the standard input.
+Note that `grep` is case sensitive by default.

+**Problem:** Given a directory composed of subdirectories whose names contain a
+date, we want to get the complete name of one or more subdirectories containing
+a date like `2018_05`.

 ```
 $ ls models_by_date/ | grep 2018_05
 ```

-This is a way to find installed version of a Python package.
-`pip freeze` returns a list of installed packages to the standard output and
+Here we use the pipe `|` operator to send the output of the first command to
-`grep` searches for **gpyopt** (`-i` makes it case insensitive) in the standard
+`grep` by the standard input [^1].

-input.
+[^1]: The standard input can be thought as a special kind of file whose contents commands have access to.
+The pipe operator is able to take the standard output of one command (that would otherwise be printed on the screen) and send it to the standard input of another.

+**Problem:** When listing all installed Python packages, we want to see only the
+results containing the name **gpyopt** (usually a single line).

 ```
 $ pip freeze | grep -i gpyopt
 GPyOpt==1.2.5
 ```

-This example uses Perl regular expression to search for packages and versions in
-a Python setup file.
+`pip freeze` returns a list of installed packages to the standard output and
+`grep` searches for **gpyopt** (`-i` makes it case insensitive) in the standard
+input.

+**Problem:** Given an arbitrary text file, we want show only those lines
+containing a pattern specified by a *regex*.

 ```
 $ grep -oP "'[\w]+ == [\d.]+'" python_library/setup.py